 - Management — Economics, Management, Entrepreneurship

-- Offer a specialized course in Academic Writing in the final year of each programme — in view of the limit of credit hours in individual programmes, the courses are designed to be both integral (credited) as well as non-credited ones.
+- Offer a specialized course in Academic Writing in the final year of each program — in view of the limit of credit hours in individual program, the courses are designed to be both integral (credited) as well as non-credited ones.

 - Provide editorial to the University’s official publications — the main focus would be to standardize the content of the University homepage in addition to helping in other tasks such as writing, translating and editing official documents.